1.3. Build with AI Assistants and LLMs

 The Medusa documentation provides a remote Model Context Protocol (MCP) server that allows you to find information from the Medusa documentation right in your IDEs or AI tools, such as Cursor.

-Medusa hosts a Streamable HTTP MCP server available at https://docs.medusajs.com/mcp. you can add it to AI agents that support connecting to MCP servers.
+Medusa hosts a Streamable HTTP MCP server at https://docs.medusajs.com/mcp that you can add to AI agents supporting MCP server connections.

 Click here to add the Medusa MCP server to Cursor.